isomerpages/mccy-cpro/_resources/resumption-of-religious-activities.md

 ### Acknowledgement Form for Phase Three – Heightened Alert

-ROs that have submitted their SMPs in Phase 2 must acknowledge the new conditions for religious activities updated on 18 July 2021 before commencing the activities.
-Submit the acknowledgement form **[here](https://go.gov.sg/phase3ackformha)**.
-ROs who had acknowledged the conditions before 18 July 2021 should **re-acknowledge the new conditions**.
+ROs that have submitted their SMPs in Phase 2 must acknowledge the new conditions for religious activities imposed from 22 July 2021 before commencing the activities.
+Submit the acknowledgement form **[here](https://go.gov.sg/phase2ackformha)**.
+ROs who had acknowledged the conditions before 22 July 2021 should **re-acknowledge the new conditions**.

 ### Recording and Broadcast of Religious Services and Prayers